MatthewGlibbery/sfgov-weddings-prototype/README.md

 ### Development server

+#### From the Console

 Run `npm run dev` (or `npx next dev`) to run the [Next.js development server][next dev].
 This should automatically open a web browser to `http://localhost:3000`.

+#### VS Code

+There are 4 launch configurations available to run the server through VS Code.
+For the most part, they should just be a one-click operation to get it working and are all controlled through VS Code's `Run and Debug` section.

+1. `Next.js: debug server-side` - Use this to just run the server.
+If you set breakpoints in the code, it should respect them.
+2. `Next.js: debug client-side` - This will launch a Chrome browser and attach to the session so you can do frontend debugging should you not be using the browser built-in debugger.
+3. `Next.js: debug full stack` - A combination of option 1 & 2.
+4. `SFGOV:Jest: Current File` - This is not a runtime, per say, but instead, allows you to debug any tests you're writing as it will respect your breakpoints.
+To use this, make sure you have focus on the file you want to run and then click on the "play" button.
+It should pop-up a console in which you can do debugging things and see the output.

 ### Figma export